wintermeyer/MiMiMi/DEPLOYMENT.md

 # Step-by-Step Deployment Guide: Phoenix App on Debian Linux

-This is a complete, step-by-step tutorial for deploying your Phoenix application to a Debian Linux server with automated GitHub deployments.
+This is a complete, step-by-step tutorial for deploying your MiMiMi Phoenix application to a Debian Linux server with automated GitHub deployments.

 **Prerequisites:**
 - A fresh Debian Linux server (Bookworm 12 or newer)